Zephni/WR-Admin-installer-Laravel-8/README.md

     php artisan tinker

-Create the createUser function
+Temporarily create the createUser function

     function createUser($name, $email, $password, $isAdmin = false){$user = new App\Models\User();$user->name = $name;$user->email = $email;$user->password = Hash::make($password);$user->is_admin = (!$isAdmin) ?
 0 : 1;return $user->save();}

-Run the createUser function, but replace the values appropriately, the 4th parameter is a boolean that determines whether the new user is an admin
+Run the createUser function and replace the string values appropriately, the 4th parameter is a boolean that determines whether the new user is an admin

     createUser('NAME', 'EMAIL_ADDRESS', 'PASSWORD', 1);